brandanlockwood/CST438Project2/README.md

 3. **What are known problems, if any, with your project?**

- - Current problem is that sometimes the facebook login button won't work.
+ - Current problem sometimes the login buttons won't work.
 Which as short fix just refresh the webpage.
+It will show multiple logins due to the login being successful, but creating error.

 4. **How would you improve it if you had more time?**